anusha-murali/anusha-murali.github.io/np.md

 **To prove that problem $A$ is NP-hard, reduce a known NP-hard problem to $A$**

 #### List of NP-hard problems
-1. **Circuit-SAT**: Cook-Levin Theorem - Given a Boolean circuit and the values of some of its inputs, determine if there is an assignment to the rest of its inputs such that output is TRUE.
+1. **Circuit-SAT**: Given a Boolean circuit and the values of some of its inputs, determine if there is an assignment to the rest of its inputs such that output is TRUE.
+(Proof: Cook-Levin Theorem)
-2. **3-SAT**: Circuit-SAT reduced to 3-SAT.
-Given a 3-CNF formula, find the values of the Boolean variables that make this formula TRUE.
+2. **3-SAT**: Given a 3-CNF formula, find the values of the Boolean variables that make this formula TRUE.
+(Proof: Circuit-SAT reduced to 3-SAT)
-3. **Independent Set**
+3. **Independent Set**: A subset of vertices of a graph with no edges between the vertices.
+(Proof: 3-SAT reduced to independent set).
+4. **Vertex Cover** A subset of vertices of a graph that includes at least 1 endpoint of every edge of thee graph.
+(Proof: Independent Set and VC reduce to each other by observing that a subset of vertices, $I$, is an Independent Set if and only if  $V-I$ is a vertex cover).
+5. **Integer Linear Program**: Find an integer assignment to the variables that maximizes a given objective function while respecting given constraints.
+6. **Clique**:

 ### NP-Complete